zenml-io/zenml/docs/book/getting-started/core-concepts.md

 - **Service** - A service is a longer-lived entity that extends the capabilities of ZenML beyond the run of a pipeline.
 For example, a service could be a prediction service that loads models for inference in a production setting.
+- **Code repositories** - Code repositories enable ZenML to keep track of the code version that you use for your pipeline runs.
+Additionally, running a pipeline which is tracked in a registered code repository can speed up the Docker image building for containerized stack components.
 - **Integrations** - ZenML ships with many [integrations](https://zenml.io/integrations) into many MLOps tools for various use-cases, usually in the form of pre-made *stack components* or *steps* .

 There's a lot more detail to digest when it comes to ZenML, but with the above